microsoft/react-native-windows-samples/docs/ReactInstanceSettings-api-windows.md

 IReactNotificationService Notifications { get; }
 ```

-Provides access to the IReactNotificationService, which allows easy communication between custom NativeModules or ViewManagers.
+Provides access to the `IReactNotificationService`, which allows easy communication between custom native modules or view managers.

 ### ```UseDeveloperSupport```